MohitGoel92/Classification/README.md

 <p align="center"> <img width="500" src= "/Pics/W13.png"> </p>

 Accuracy is defined as the ratio of true positives and true negatives divided by the total number of observations.
-It is a measure related to correctly predicting positive and negatives instances.
+It is a measure related to correctly predicting positive and negative instances.
 The formula is given below:

 <p align="center"> <img width="400" src= "/Pics/W14.png"> </p>